 And lastly, I was curious to see how it would perform removing makeup, especially eye makeup which isn’t always easy to remove.

-Firstly, it works great as an every day cleanser, and it fully removes makeup and sunscreen, including eye makeup.
+Firstly, Vitamin B Oil Cleanser works great as an every day cleanser, and it fully removes makeup and sunscreen, including eye makeup.

 I washed my face with it in various ways, including with and without a wash cloth, and with warm water and cold water.

-The product can be used around your eyes, it won’t sting your eyes, and removes eye makeup really well.
+The product can be used around your eyes, it won’t sting your eyes, and removes eye makeup thoroughly.

 How I prefer using this cleanser is applying it to dry skin, massaging it into my skin and rinsing it off with cold water.
 At night I will do this twice in a row (double cleanse) to ensure I am thoroughly removing all sunscreen, dirt, debris, makeup, and build up from the day.

 I normally oil cleanse with a wash cloth.
 But since it can be rinsed off without a wash cloth, I preferred to take a break from it.
 I liked how gentle oil cleansing is without a wash cloth.
 Since I wasn’t using a wash cloth, I found I spent a little extra time massaging the product into my skin which ensured I was still getting a good cleanse and removing everything from the surface of my skin.

 I also loved using facial rollers and massaging tools with the Vitamin B Enzyme Cleansing Oil + Makeup Remover.
 There’s nothing drying about this cleanser so it can be worked into your skin for a few minutes without any irritation.
 Since it easily rinses off with water, using it with face roller and massaging tools is much easier than using a regular oil or oil blend.
 There’s one facial roller in particular I use quite regularly that’s made out of rubber, and I do need to use a little soap to remove the Vitamin B Cleansing Oil, but still, it’s much easier to clean off than a regular oil.